bhufmann/EclipseTrainingSlides/trace-compass/slides.md

 		applies_experiment (true | false) >
 		</pre>

-- id: The unique ID that identifies this analysis module.
+- _id_: The unique ID that identifies this analysis module.
-- name: The trace analysis module's name as it is displayed to the end user
+- _name_: The trace analysis module's name as it is displayed to the end user
-- analysis_module: The fully qualified name of a class that implements the IAnalysisModule interface.
+- _analysis_module_: The fully qualified name of a class that implements the IAnalysisModule interface.
-- icon: The icon associated to this analysis module.
+- _icon_: The icon associated to this analysis module.
-- automatic: Whether to execute this analysis automatically when trace is opened, or wait for the user to ask for it
+- _automatic_: Whether to execute this analysis automatically when trace is opened, or wait for the user to ask for it
-- applies_experiment: If it applies to traces or experiments.
+- _applies_experiment_: If it applies to traces or experiments.

 ---
-title: Plug-in Extension Point (2)
+title: Plug-in Manifest Editor
-subtitle: Plug-in Manifest Editor
+subtitle:
-content_class: smaller
+content_class: bigger

 - Click on **Add...** Button
 - Find org.eclipse.linuxtools.tmf.core.analysis